Creutzfeldt - Jakob disease (CJD)

 What Is It?

 Creutzfeldt-Jakob disease (CJD) is a rare, fatal brain disorder caused by prions.
 Prions are normal proteins that have changed their shape.
 Healthy proteins have a healthy shape, which allows them to function normally.
-The misshapen prion protein is unhealthy.
-Worse, the prion causes disease by making other proteins nearby change their healthy shape to the prion's unhealthy shape.
-In this way a prion makes more prions: it slowly turns healthy proteins into prions, too.
+The misshapen prion protein causes disease by making other proteins nearby change their healthy shape to the prion's unhealthy shape.
+In this way one prion makes many more prions: it slowly turns healthy proteins into prions, too.

 When symptoms eventually appear, CJD causes rapidly progressive dementia (mental decline) and involuntary jerking muscle movements called myoclonus.
 About 90% of people with CJD die within 1 year of diagnosis.